A cosmologically consistent millicharged dark matter solution to the EDGES anomaly of possible string theory origin: Introduction

-where 3 is the ratio of the spin degrees of freedom for the triplet versus the singlet state, $T_*$ is defined by $\Delta E=k T_*$, where $\Delta E=5.9\times 10^{-6}$ eV is the energy difference between the two spin states, $T_*= 0.068$K, and $T_s$ is the spin temperature of the hydrogen gas.
-The difference $T_s-T_\gamma$ between the spin temperature and the background temperature is an important avenue for the exploration of the dark period in the early history of the universe.
-The Experiment to Detect the Global Epoch of Reionization Signature (EDGES) reported an absorption profile centered at 78 MHz (corresponding to redshift $z\sim 17$) in the sky-averaged spectrum~\cite{Bowman:2018yin}.
-The signal with an amplitude of 500$_{-500}^{+200}$ mK at 99\% C.L. as compared to the $\Lambda$CDM model of $-230$ mK, shows that the EDGES result is a 3.8$\sigma$ deviation from that of the standard cosmological paradigm.
-The signal is important in that it can provide information about the early phase of cosmic structure formation.
-Several mechanisms have been proposed to explain the 3.8$\sigma$ anomaly~\cite{Munoz:2018pzp,Munoz:2018jwq,Halder:2021jiv,Liu:2019knx,Berlin:2018sjs,Feng:2018rje,Barkana:2018lgd,Barkana:2018cct,Fraser:2018acy,Pospelov:2018kdh,Moroi:2018vci,Fialkov:2019vnb,Choi:2019jwx,Creque-Sarbinowski:2019mcm,Kovetz:2018zan,Bondarenko:2020moh,Lanfranchi:2020crw}.
-These include the possibility that the baryons are cooler than what $\Lambda$CDM predicts or that the photon temperature is higher.
-Regarding the first possibility, one specific proposal is the existence of a small percentage of dark matter which is millicharged and can generate the desired absorption amplitude seen by EDGES~\cite{Munoz:2018pzp,Munoz:2018jwq,Halder:2021jiv,Liu:2019knx,Berlin:2018sjs}.
+Here $x_{\rm HI}$ is the fraction of neutral hydrogen, $\Omega_{\rm m}$ and $\Omega_{\rm B}$ are fractions of the critical density for matter and for baryons, $h$ is the Hubble parameter in units of 100 km/s/Mpc, and $T_\gamma(z)$ is the photon temperature at redshift $z$.
+The analysis of Ref.~\cite{Bowman:2018yin} finds $T_{21} = - 500_{-500}^{+200}$ mK at 99\% C.L. as compared to the $\Lambda$CDM model of $-230$ mK, which shows that the EDGES result is a 3.8$\sigma$ deviation from that of the standard cosmological paradigm.
+As noted above, the signal is important in that it can provide information about the early phase of cosmic structure formation.
+Subsequently, Barkana~\cite{Barkana:2018lgd} (based on~\cite{Munoz:2015bca}) pointed out quite generally that the observed effect could arise from a smaller than expected temperature difference between baryon and photons.
+The work of~\cite{Barkana:2018lgd} further showed that cooling down the baryons by roughly 3 K would explain the observation.
+In fact, several mechanisms have been proposed to explain the 3.8$\sigma$ anomaly~\cite{Munoz:2018pzp,Munoz:2018jwq,Halder:2021jiv,Liu:2019knx,Berlin:2018sjs,Feng:2018rje,Barkana:2018lgd,Barkana:2018cct,Fraser:2018acy,Pospelov:2018kdh,Moroi:2018vci,Fialkov:2019vnb,Choi:2019jwx,Creque-Sarbinowski:2019mcm,Kovetz:2018zan,Bondarenko:2020moh,Lanfranchi:2020crw}.
+These include the possibility, as noted above, that the baryons are cooler than what $\Lambda$CDM predicts but also the possibility that the CMB background radiation temperature was hotter than expected.
+Additionally, possible causes could be astrophysical phenomena such as radiation from stars and star remnants~\cite{Bowman:2018yin,Barkana:2018lgd} though these are deemed less likely.
+Regarding the first possibility, i.e., the cooling of baryons, one specific proposal is the existence of a small percentage of dark matter which is millicharged and can generate the desired absorption amplitude seen by EDGES~\cite{Munoz:2018pzp,Munoz:2018jwq,Halder:2021jiv,Liu:2019knx,Berlin:2018sjs}.
 Some issues regarding the millicharge solution were raised in~\cite{Barkana:2018cct,Berlin:2018sjs} which, however, can be overcome~\cite{Liu:2019knx}.

-In this work we will focus on the further exploration of cooling of the baryons by millicharged dark matter.
-Of course the use of millicharged dark matter begs the question: how did the millicharged dark matter originate in the first place?